-1.1 This representation has been prepared by Barton Willmore on behalf of Stewart Milne Homes (SMH) in respect of the land at Mains of Cowie, Stonehaven (Site KN050), in response to the Aberdeenshire Proposed Local Development Plan (PLDP) 2020.
-This representation relates specifically to the proposed allocation for retail led mixed use development.
+1.1 This representation has been prepared by Barton Willmore on behalf of Stewart Milne Homes (SMH) in respect of the land at Mains of Cowie, Stonehaven (Site KN051), in response to the Aberdeenshire Proposed Local Development Plan (PLDP) 2020.
+This representation relates specifically to the proposed allocation for residential development and a primary school.